 The local police, and eventually the state police, began a statewide manhunt for the boy.
-They caught and dissected alligators, and threw dynamite into the lake hoping it would eject the body from the water.
-None of their efforts even came close to turning up a body.
+They caught and dissected alligators and threw dynamite into the lake hoping it would eject the body from the water.
+None of their efforts turned up a body.

 Then, eight months after Bobby’s disappearance, the Dunbars received good news — a boy matching Bobby’s description had been found in Mississippi.

 He claimed that the boy, who he referred to as Bruce, had been left in his care by Julia, while she left to go look for work.
-Many residents of the town backed Winter’s up, but the police still arrested him, taking the boy into custody.
+Many residents of the town backed Winter’s story up, but the police still arrested him and took the boy into custody.